What this document is (and what it isn’t)

 The Lictor source code is open (Apache 2.0 for OSS components; source-available for Guardian).
 Every change is tracked in Git with cryptographic signatures from CI.
 Customers self-verifying our change controls should reference our public commit history at github.com/Raffa-jarrl/Lictor-AI.

-Sentinel + Shield + Guardian are defensive controls.
-They do not create new attack surface (Sentinel is an in-process middleware; Shield is a read-only browser extension; Guardian is an isolated SaaS).
-The wire-format privacy invariants ensure Lictor never accumulates the data it would need to be a high-value target itself.
+Patrol and Guardian are defensive, observe-only controls.
+They do not create new attack surface (Patrol only reads what is already public, single-lane and credential-less; Guardian is an isolated per-tenant SaaS).
+The redact-at-source invariant ensures Lictor never accumulates the live secrets it would need to be a high-value target itself.

 Article 32 requires data controllers and processors to implement “appropriate technical and organisational measures to ensure a level of security appropriate to the risk.”
 Lictor’s products map onto specific Article 32(1) measures: